awsdocs/amazon-connect-admin-guide/doc_source/setup-queued-callback.md

 1. To save and test this flow, configure the other branches and add error handling\.
 To see an example of how this is done, see [Sample queue configurations](sample-queue-configurations.md)\.
 For previous instances, see [Sample queued callback](sample-queued-callback.md)\.

-1. For information about how callbacks appear in real\-time metrics reports and CTRs, see [About queued callbacks in metrics](about-queued-callbacks.md)\.
+1. For information about how callbacks appear in real\-time metrics reports and contact records, see [About queued callbacks in metrics](about-queued-callbacks.md)\.

 ## Learn more about queued callbacks<a name="queued-callback-no-agents-available"></a>